merliot/hub/README.md

 Set Wifi SSID(s) and passphrase(s) for Wifi-enabled devices built with TinyGo.
 These are matched comma-delimited lists.
 For each SSID, there should be a matching passphrase.
 For example:

 - WIFI_SSIDS="test,backup"
-- PASSPHRASES="testtest,ihavenoplan"
+- PASSPHRASES="testtest,backdown"

-So testtest goes with SSID test, and ihavenoplan goes with SSID backup.
+So testtest goes with SSID test, and backdown goes with SSID backup.

 ## Hub Memory Requirements